"Legend tells of a legendary warrior whose kung fu skills were the stuff of legend." - Po, Kung Fu Panda, 2008

 - Traveling with a Shaolin Temple Branch group - Shaolin Temple has branches around the world and if you join one of the branches, you can travel to Shaolin with the branch group when/if they go.

-- Training with the CK Martial Hearts, who organize small group trainings from June through October.
+- Training with the CK Martial Hearts, who organize small group training from June through October.
 The company organizes all accommodation, meals, training, clothing, excursions, as well as translators.

 Another source, bookmarialarts.com, can organize training and bookings for potential students, but be careful, as many companies claim to be the "only authorized company" to train on the grounds of the school.